 BFCA reverts back to agency status, relocates, is re-licensed as child placement agency and begins treatment foster care services under MD Dept. of Human resources.
 Agency renamed Baptist Family & Children’s Services of MD.
 By 1993, with 32 CHOSEN placements, expenses are $1.3 million.
 New programs include: in-home services, emergency respite and Families Together.
 In 1997, Sandy Wehunt elected board President.

-BFCS Programs now include: CHOSEN TFC, Safe Families for Children, and Good Samaritan Network.
+BFCS Programs now include: CHOSEN Treatment Foster Care, Safe Families for Children, and Therapeutic Family Services.
+Agency also partners with churches and businesses to provide school supplies, Christmas gifts, and Thanksgiving meals to families in need.
 With 42 children placed in CHOSEN homes, 2010 expenses exceed $2.6 million.
 Bob Gerstmyer retires in February 2012 after 30 years as Executive Director.
-Debbie Marini, former CHOSEN Clinical Director, hired as interim director.
+Debbie Marini, former CHOSEN Clinical Director, becomes the new Executive Director.
 In 2014 the board of trustee’s recommendation is approved by the Baptist Convention of Maryland/Delaware to become an independent agency and the name changed to Building Families for Children.
-Debbie becomes the Executive Director.

 We continue the mission forward after celebrating a century of service!
 BFC has provided critical services to 20,000+ individuals over the years, and we are working to deepen our community partnerships to extend our reach and serve even more in the next 100 years!
 Tricia Sakles, former Deputy Director and Director of CQI, becomes the Executive Director in 2023.
 (Cheri Sanzi and Damon Thompson served previously as Executive Director.)
 A new strategic plan and Mission, Vision, and Values are adopted beginning in 2023.